 Get peace of mind with a vehicle tracker

 One of the best ways to be reassured that your vehicle is protected is by installing a tracker.
-These systems are monitored and provide a whole host of information about where your vehicle was and when.
-“Installing a tracker is a brilliant thing to do – if you have one installed, you can always find out where your vehicle has been,” says Mark.
+These systems are monitored remotely and provide a whole host of information about where your vehicle was and when.
+“Installing a tracker is a brilliant thing to do – if you have one, you can always find out where your vehicle has been,” says Mark.

 “We always encourage clients to have a Thatcham approved tracker system in place.
 Not only is it a good anti-theft tool, but it can also aid any spurious claims and assist with hire timings.
 For example, if someone is alleging your motorhome clipped a vehicle in one city, the tracker can show whether this is true, or not.